adelloste/breadcrumb/projects/ng-breadcrumb/README.md

-## ng-breadrumbs
+## ng-breadrumb

-ng-breadrumbs is a module for Angular that generates a breadcrumb that indicate the current page’s location within a navigational hierarchy.
+ng-breadrumb is a module for Angular that generates a breadcrumb that indicate the current page’s location within a navigational hierarchy.
 It is based on the built-in Angular router.

 ## Installation